- What is mental abuse

 Abuse during childhood is a traumatic experience during the formative years.

-However, emotional abuse and child neglect do not fulfill the DSM criterion for PTSD, which requires that the events be life-threatening7.
+However, child neglect and emotional abuse from parents do not fulfill the DSM criterion for PTSD, requiring the events to be life-threatening.7

 Yet psychiatrists have found that childhood mental abuse can result in symptoms similar to those of PTSD and have coined this “complex PTSD,” or developmental PTSD8.

-Symptoms of this mental health condition include reexperiencing the trauma, substance abuse, and difficulties with interpersonal relationships.
+Symptoms of childhood trauma in adulthood include reexperiencing trauma, substance abuse, and difficulties with interpersonal relationships.

 Physical Health Issues